Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 V. Argumentation(own experience).

-The influence of money on a person can be observed in everyday life, one has only to turn on the TV.
-On any channel, you can see news that talks about a crime committed for selfish purposes.
-How many trials are shown in which relatives go to extreme measures (including murder) in order to obtain a will.
+The influence of money on a person can be observed in everyday life, you just have to turn on the TV.
+On any channel you can see news that talks about a crime committed for selfish purposes.
+There are so many court cases in which relatives go to extreme measures (including murder) in order to obtain a will.

 VI.
 Conclusion

-Returning to the topic, I can say that the problem of immorality in the country, as it was, will remain until then. until the state establishes supervision over the observance of moral norms, since the problem of immorality is too great and cannot be “destroyed” without state intervention.
+Returning to the topic raised, I can say that the problem of immorality in the country, as it was, will remain so until then. until the state establishes supervision over the observance of moral norms, since the problem of immorality is too great and cannot be “destroyed” without government intervention.

-For other essay materials and more, see the section
+For other materials for essays and more, see the section

-The Unified State Examination in Social Studies promises to become one of the most popular elective exams in 2020, which means that graduates should learn more about what the test will be like in the new year, what the structure of the essay should be (task number), and what it costs pay special attention during preparation.
+The Unified State Exam in Social Studies promises to become one of the most popular elective exams in 2020, which means that graduates should learn more about what the test will be like in the new year, what the structure of the essay should be (task No.), and also what it costs Pay attention to the person during preparation.

-In the demo version of 2020, the following wording of the task is proposed:
+The 2020 demo version proposes the following wording of the task:

-Please note that it is recommended to use as social science knowledge, which you need to rely on, revealing the chosen topic:
+Please note that it is recommended to use the following as social science knowledge on which to rely when revealing the chosen topic:

 • real events from public life;